Lab Sustainability Programs: 3 Reasons for Adoption

 One: Resource and Cost Savings

-- Energy: Labs require near constant energy use, as machines are almost always on and ready for use at a moment’s notice.
+- Energy: Labs require near-constant energy use, as machines are almost always on and ready for use at a moment’s notice.
 This energy typically comes from burning fossil fuels, which in turn pollutes the air, causing health hazards to humans, animals, and global ecosystems.
+Reducing the use of energy saves money and reduces these carbon emissions.

 - Waste: Labs produce a lot of waste—academic research labs are thought to generate some 5 million tons of waste yearly.
-Generated waste can be cardboard from shipping materials, expired or spent chemicals, or even plastics.
-Plastic waste is a prominent pollutant that can emit harmful gases if sent to the landfill.
-The chemicals that lab staff use daily can be detrimental to the planet when improperly used or disposed of.
+Generated waste can be cardboard from shipping materials, expired or spent chemicals, and plastics.
+Plastic waste is a prominent pollutant that can emit harmful gases if sent to a plastic waste landfill.
+Additionally. the chemicals that lab staff use daily can be detrimental to the planet when improperly used or disposed of.
+Waste reduction programs can be implemented throughout the supply chain.
+These programs seek out lower-impact alternatives to existing waste streams coming into the lab using principles of green chemistry, and can also determine the best options for waste disposal.
+Emphasis is placed on sustainable waste management like reuse and recycling, which greatly reduces carbon footprint by contributing to the circular economy.

-- Excess spend: The more energy and water used in a lab, the more is spent on these resources and the less waste is generated.
+- Excess Spend: The more energy and water used in a lab, the more is spent on these resources and the more waste is generated.
 Consuming more resources than are needed—and paying for the disposal of excess waste—means that organizations lose money.
 Implementing a lab sustainability program can reduce operational spend, saving money in the long run.

 Two: Increased Trust and Sustainability Mindset

 This is one of the more meaningful benefits to sustainability program creation—changing employee and community mindset when it comes to environmental protection.
-Enacting plans to reduce the generation of hazardous waste, lower the carbon footprint of a lab's day-to-day operations, and decrease the consumption of water and energy can facilitate a more positive relationship between a lab and the people who live near it.
+Enacting plans to reduce the generation of hazardous waste, lower the carbon footprint of a lab's day-to-day operations, and decrease the consumption of water and energy can facilitate a more positive relationship between a lab and the people who work inside it and live near it.

 Three: Improved Collaboration

 Sustainability program implementation requires cooperation and coordination throughout an organization.
+As with any scientific endeavor, peer support and review are crucial to success.
 Success requires sharing opinions, being open to energy- and waste-trimming ideas, and allowing give and take.
-Collaboration is needed among various stakeholders to create solutions to sustainability problems, a sentiment that is echoed from the long-standing scientific tradition of peer support and review.
+Collaboration is needed among various stakeholders (from facilities specialists, to EHS teams, to executives) to enact solutions to sustainability problems that work within the framework of the organization.

 Going through this process will enable greater communication with peers both in-house and at other academic, clinical, and research institutions—promoting greater scientific research capabilities.
 The result is an organization and operation that is eco-friendly while simultaneously being more sufficient, cost-effective, productive, and more capable of adaptation.

-The challenge of lab sustainability is here to stay—but it’s becoming more and more within reach.
+The challenges of lab sustainability are here to stay—but it’s becoming more and more within reach as more organizations adopt lab sustainability programs and develop methods to achieve their goals.
+In turn, lab sustainability benefits will continue to expand as well.
 Balancing high-quality work with sustainability practices demands innovative and creative solutions as well as new procedures and programs.
 It will require exploration of new processes, technologies, methods, and ideas while using materials that are healthier for you, your surrounding community at large, and the planet.

 Commitment to sustainability program implementation will result in a gradual shift toward a culture of sustainability, of collaboration, and of savings that will help strengthen the program—as well as the lab and greater community—overall.